kristianp335/BootsOpticianConnect/replit.md

 - Added scriptElementAttributes to global JS for SPA navigation persistence and high priority loading (August 20, 2025)
 - Generated proper visual thumbnails for all 5 fragments using AI image generation (August 20, 2025)
 - Created complete deployment package with individual fragment ZIPs and collection ZIP following Liferay structure requirements (August 20, 2025)
+- **CRITICAL FIX**: Resolved FreeMarker syntax errors in all fragments by correcting configuration variable references to use `configuration.variableName` syntax and adding proper default values (August 20, 2025)